halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 This guide explains how to connect LaunchDarkly with Svelte and SvelteKit on both the client and server side.

-Svelte is a  JavaScript toolset that accomplishes many of the same goals as React, updating the user interface via document object model (DOM) updates and managing state.
+[Svelte](https://svelte.dev/) is a JavaScript toolset that accomplishes many of the same goals as React, updating the user interface (UI) via document object model (DOM) updates and managing state.
 However, unlike React, which performs it's updates via client-side script that is run in the browser, Svelte does much of its processing at build-time.
-This allows it minimize the JavaScript bundle size and limit the amount of JavaScript required to perform document object model (DOM) updates.
+This allows it minimize the JavaScript bundle size and limit the amount of JavaScript required to perform DOM updates.
 The result can make your application lighter and, potentially, faster than a comparable React or Vue-based application.

-SvelteKit is an officially supported full-stack framework for building web applications based upon Svelte,  similar to what Next.js provides in relation to React.
+[SvelteKit](https://kit.svelte.dev/) is full-stack framework for building web applications based upon Svelte that is officially supported by the Svelte project.
+It provides a similar full-stack, JavaScript client and server architecture to what Next.js provides in relation to React.
 SvelteKit enables you to write server-side code using Node.js and add file-based routing to a Svelte application.

 In this tutorial, we'll see how to use the LaunchDarkly SDKs on both the client and server side within an application built with SvelteKit.